its7ARC/ConvolutionalNeuralNetworks/README.md

 # ConvolutionalNeuralNetworks
-Implementation of CNN using Keras library for classification of cloth types.
+Implementation of CNN using Keras library for classification of clothes.